Swingtown: Premise

 Set in the summer of 1976, the series begins with the relocation of the Miller family to a more affluent neighborhood in the North Shore, a suburban area of Chicago.
 Bruce Miller (played by Jack Davenport) is a futures trader working his way up in the business, married to Susan (Molly Parker).
 Susan Miller is a homemaker who got pregnant and married Bruce in high school.
 The couple have a teenage daughter, Laurie (Shanna Collins), and a young son Bruce Junior, nicknamed B.J.
-(Aaron Howles).
+(Aaron Christian Howles).

 Tom and Trina Decker (Grant Show and Lana Parrilla) are the Millers' new neighbors.
 Tom, an airline pilot, met Trina while she was a stewardess.
 The Deckers quickly befriend the Millers, and the Millers just as quickly learn that their new neighbors have an open marriage.
 The move strains the Millers' friendship with Roger and Janet Thompson (Josh Hopkins and Miriam Shor), their more conservative neighbors and friends from their old neighborhood.
 They try to maintain their friendship with the Millers, but the Thompsons are appalled when they learn about the Deckers' marital arrangement.
 The Thompsons have a son, Rick (Nick Benson).

 Although the show mostly focuses on the three couples, their children's stories are followed too, particularly Laurie, who is attracted to her summer school philosophy teacher (Michael Rady).
 B.J. and Rick's friendship is also tested by the move, and B.J. meets Samantha Saxton (Brittany Robertson), an enigmatic girl who lives next door to him in his new neighborhood.